 The rest of the time he oversees the delivery of social impact programs.
 He is Chair of a youth employment Development Impact Bond in Palestine.
 He also is Chair of four Social Impact Bonds in the UK, including homelessness prevention and social prescribing.
 Previous Social Impact Bonds which he has overseen put troubled teenagers on work experience in local day nurseries in order to improve their school attendance and attainment, and deployed Intensive Mentors to reach young homeless people with very chaotic lives.

-Previously, Richard set up and ran a series of high-performing and high-quality service providers, delivering employment programs under contract to governments, mainly with outcome-based payments.
+Previously, Richard set up and ran a series of high-performing and high-quality service providers, delivering employment programs (job intermediation for vulnerable groups) under contract to governments, mainly with outcome-based payments.
 His last position was Managing Director of Serco Welfare to Work, where he secured and delivered a UK government contract worth £750 million.
 Previously Richard had established one of the first Employment Zones – the first large scale outcome-based contracts.
 He was Specialist Adviser to the UK government’s Work and Pensions Select Committee during their enquiry into the Work Programme.

 Richard had an early career in international education.
 He studied Philosophy and Psychology at Oxford, and Applied Linguistics at Exeter.